MavrykDynamics/maven-oracles/SETUP.md

 # Put your Messari API key here
 MESSARI_API_KEY=""

-# Tezos polling interval for taquito.
+# Mavryk polling interval for taquito.
 Must be lower than block time
-TEZOS_POLLING_INTERVAL_MILLISECONDS=2000
+MAVRYK_POLLING_INTERVAL_MILLISECONDS=2000

 # Aggregator smart contract addresses, separated by a comma.
 Change this based on which network you are operating on.
 Only list the aggregator you want to push data too and where you are registered on.
 AGGREGATOR_SMART_CONTRACT_ADDRESSES=KT1Qq4RD4vWcFshShSMt5vGLXP7gZBdiykEU